github-tools/github/index.md

 or using a new promise-based API.
 For now the promise-based API just returns the raw HTTP request promise; this might change in the next version.

+Below you can find the link to read the documentation for each of the versions released so far, starting from version 1.0.0.

 {%for entry in site.data.versions reversed %}
 * [{{entry.version}}]({{site.baseurl}}/docs/{{entry.version}}/index.html)
 {%endfor%}